aybe/FIRConvolution/README.md

 ## Installation

+**Consumer audience:**

 Add the package to your Unity project using the following Git URL:

 `https://github.com/aybe/FIRConvolution.git?path=Assets/FIRConvolution`

+**Developer audience:**

-The project uses symbolic links, if cloning it on Windows, check [this](https://stackoverflow.com/questions/5917249/git-symbolic-links-in-windows/59761201#59761201).
+The project uses symbolic links, for Windows, you can set them up [this way](https://stackoverflow.com/questions/5917249/).

+(this is to alleviate the deficiencies of Unity [sample package authoring](https://docs.unity3d.com/Manual/cus-samples.html))

+Included, an [MSTest project setup]((Projects)) that tests directly against the Unity code.

+(this neat trick allows to test code in a much friendlier test environment)

 ## Performance